Summary: in this tutorial, you will learn about PL/SQL variables that help you manipulate data in PL/SQL programs.

 Each organization has its own development naming convention guidelines.
 Make sure that you comply with your organization’s naming convention guidelines.

-For example, if you want to declare a variable that holds the first name of employee with the VARCHAR2 data type, the variable name should be v_first_name.
+For example, if you want to declare a variable that holds the first name of the employee with the VARCHAR2 data type, the variable name should be v_first_name.

 PL/SQL Variables Declaration